 Dralon is a high-quality acrylic microfiber.
 The strength of dralon is higher than other yarns making it far more durable.
 It accepts color well.
 As a result, you have bright saturated colors.
 The colors will not fade due to the light (or UV) resistance.
 It is so easy to clean that it is considered to wash and wear.
 It is antibacterial and resistant to dirt, mites, and moths.
 The dralon fiber is very soft.
 The fact that it is antibacterial, easy to clean, and resistant to dirt makes it ideal to use for babies and children but for adults as well.

-Here you can buy this great yarn for infinity scarf: http://bit.ly/2YlUTT6
+You can buy this great yarn for an infinity scarf HERE.

 Abbreviations: